astropy/photutils/docs/user_guide/aperture.rst

     >>> print(phot.flags)
     [8 2 5]

-The flag values can be decoded into human-readable names using the the :meth:`~photutils.aperture.AperturePhotometry.decode_flags` convenience method::
+The flag values can be decoded into human-readable names using the :meth:`~photutils.aperture.AperturePhotometry.decode_flags` convenience method::